Knowledge Hub

 Licence type

 • Exclusive – under an exclusive licence the licensee alone will be able to work the patent within the agreed scope.
-If your aim is to get your products made locally for a national or regional market that you haven’t broken into yourself, the licensee is likely to want a clause that will stop you competing by selling goods that you manufacture in that same market, or granting a licence to its existing competitor in the next town.
-Granting an exclusive licence means that your agreement contains restrictions on competition, and it will have to comply with competition law rules - you will not be free to agree whatever you like, and will need expert advice from a patent attorney to avoid problems.
+If your aim is to get your products made locally for a national or regional market that you haven’t broken into yourself, the licensee is likely to want a clause that will stop you from competing by selling goods that you manufacture in that same market or granting a licence to its existing competitor in the next town.
+Granting an exclusive licence means that your agreement contains restrictions on competition, and it will have to comply with competition law rules - you will not be free to agree to whatever you like, and will need expert advice from an intellectual property lawyer to avoid problems.

 Clauses to include in your patent licence